vluong4946/deranker-pp-calculator/README.md

 # deranker-pp-calculator
 Calculator to see how much pp you will have if your NF/SO scores didn't have NF and/or SO.

 **Caveats**: idk the pp multiplier for SO or NFSO, just kinda guessed based on empirical values.
+I guessed 0.95 and 0.85, respectively.

 **Instructions**: Download code, input your api key and user id at the top, run it.